CptJudas/nemos/readme.md

 NemOS
 NemOS (Neil’s Modular Operating System) is a self-hosted, web-based dashboard designed to be a personal control center for IT workflows, automation, and creative exploration.
-It emphasizes a modular, private, and extensible environment for scripting, monitoring, and documentation.
+It emphasizes a modular, personal, and extensible environment for scripting, monitoring, and documentation.

-The project's aesthetic is a cosmic control center meets a minimalist hacker theme, with a focus on a dark, keyboard-first interface.

 ✨ Core Features
 NemOS is built around a series of powerful, independent modules: